 evolutionary ecology lab

 Welcome!
 The research conducted in my lab, although a bit of an eclectic mix, primarily considers the factors promoting the origin, maintenance, distribution and conservation of biodiversity.
-Currently, my students are studying phylogeography and local adapation in two coastal fish species, molecular phylogenetics of predaceous diving beetles, the influence of traits on species coexistence in seed beetles, and responses of threespine stickleback to the presence of non-native fish species.
+Currently, my students are studying: adapation to young environments in threespine stickleback, molecular phylogenetics of predaceous diving beetles, the influence of traits on species coexistence in seed beetles, and responses of threespine stickleback to the presence of non-native fish species.
 I also maintain active interests in community phylogenetics, geography of diversification, enemy-victim interactions, species invasions, and the ecology and evolution of angiosperm breeding systems.
 Keep up with me on Twitter.

 Opportunities - please read before contacting me